afindlay/mozillians-ldap/docs/ldap-design.rst

 * jpegPhoto
 * description - this would hold the Bio
 * mozilliansVouchedBy
+* labeledURI - pointers to websites
+* mozilliansDateStarted - when this person joined the project

 Some attributes will be required to have unique values, e.g. *uid*